Shakiba97/CET-593-MMSVCC/README.md

 ![MPC Agent Diagram](Slides/MultiScale%20Traffic%20Control%20Diagram.png)

-Detailed documentiations can be found in /Slides/documentation.docx.
+Detailed documentiations on the algorithm can be found in /Slides/documentation.docx.